t-d-k/LibreCrypt/docs/FAQ.md

 *Q: Why don't you just sign the drivers?*

 *A:* The cost of the Microsoft certificate is currently $178 payable every year.

-Even if I had that in loose change lieing around there's also the issue of whether its right to ask permission of Microsoft to use your own PC.
+Even if I had that in loose change lying around there's also the issue of whether its right to ask permission of Microsoft to use your own PC.
-Diver signing may be a 'trial balloon' by Microsoft - to see how people react before extending it to app-signing. the easier people accept losing control over their drivers the mr likely y will lose complete control of their PCs.
+Diver signing may be a 'trial balloon' by Microsoft - to see how people react before extending it to app-signing. the easier people accept losing control over their drivers the more likely they will lose complete control of their PCs.

-Ther are alternatives to DoxBox available on Linux, that are easy to use, secure, and do not need to be run in 'test mode'.
-DoxBox is provided mostly because people insist they *have* to use Windows for some reason, and have to have the extra security of an open source project. having to paste a single line into a cmd box is a small inconvenience compared to all the other problems of windows.
+There are alternatives to DoxBox available on Linux, that are easy to use, secure, and do not need to be run in 'test mode'.
+DoxBox is provided mostly because people insist they *have* to use Windows for some reason, and have to have the extra security of an open source project. having to paste a single line into a command box is a small inconvenience compared to all the other problems of windows.

 * * *
 <a name="fo"></a>
 *Q: Why does the documentation sometimes talk about FreeOTFE?*

 *A:* DoxBox is based on the FreeOTFE project. this project was abandoned after tis developer Sarah Dean mysteriously disappeared.
-Under the licence of Freeotfe any forked project has to have a new name, so the GUI and most of the documentation talks about 'DoxBox'.
+Under the licence of FreeOTFE any forked project has to have a new name, so the GUI and most of the documentation talks about 'DoxBox'.
 The main driver is still known as the 'FreeOTFE Driver' and some filenames contain 'FreeOTFE'.

 * * *

 <a name="tc"></a>
-*Q: Can I use DoxBox to save to my Truecrypt volumes?*
+*Q: Can I use DoxBox to open my Truecrypt containers?*

-*A:* DoxBox is compatible with Truecrypt up to version 'TODO'.
-For versions after that you will need to use Truecrypt to open the volume and then copy the files to a new DoxBox.
+*A:* DoxBox cannot open Truecrypt containers.
+A future version may have this ability.
+For now you should open your Truecrypt container using Truecrpt and copy your files to a native DoxBox.

 * * *